Wang Wenshao: Biography

-Born in poverty, Wenshao entered a career as an official through imperial examination in 1851.
-In 1852, he went through imperial examination again and was promoted to service within the Ministry of Revenue.
-He was rapidly promoted to a Standard class, Rank 5 official, and oversaw An Xiang Yun Jing Circuit (administrative division) in Hubei Province.
+Born in poverty, Wenshao passed the provincial imperial examination in 1851.
+In 1852, he passed the palace examination and became a Jinshi, and he was offered the post of literary official of the Ministry of Revenue (户部主事).
+He was later promoted to a mid-level position, taking the post of daotai (道台; circuit administrator) of An Xiang Yun Jing in Hubei Province.
 His service was described as excellent and was praised by other officials such as Zuo Zongtang and Li Hongzhang.
 During the Dungan Revolt and the Nian Rebellion, he aided Zuo Zongtang by overseeing the supply lines in the provinces of Shaanxi and Gansu.
-Wenshao was then sent to Hubei as an Standard class, Rank 3 envoy and to Hunan as a chief envoy.
+Wenshao was then sent to Hubei as a Standard class, Rank 3 envoy and to Hunan as a chief envoy.
 In 1871, he took office as governor of Hunan in November of the lunar calendar and served for six years in office.
-During this period, there were many military suppressions of the people, including Zhang Xiumei's Miao Rebellion, which was put down in June 1872.
+During this period, there were many notable instances of military suppression of the citizenry, including Zhang Xiumei's Miao Rebellion, which was put down in June 1872.
 After that, he served as the Deputy Minister of War and served as a military planner.
 He also served as the Deputy Minister of Rites and simultaneously in the Prime Minister's Office.
 In 1889 he took office as Viceroy of Yun-Gui, suppressing the Second Dungan Revolt during his time in office.

 During the First Sino-Japanese War, he served as Viceroy of Zhili, and continued to promote Hongzhang's Self-Strengthening Movement.
-Policies he supported included the bulk removal of redundant soldiers, setting up a naval and military academy, addressing deep-rooted issues in the canals, and constructing mines.
+Policies he supported included the bulk removal of redundant soldiers, setting up a naval and military academy, addressing issues in the canals, and constructing mines.
 Wenshao also supported the construction of the Beijing–Hankou railway, together with the Peiyang University Main Hall, Railway Academy, Yucai Hall, and Russian Hall.

 In 1898, he was assigned to military affairs as the Minister of Revenue.
 In 1900, during the Boxer Rebellion, Wenshao opposed provoking foreign nations.
 During the Siege of the International Legations, he was the only high-ranking military official to escort the imperial family to Xi'an.
 Wenshao did not participate in the rebellion due to the agreement of the Mutual Defense Pact of the Southeastern Provinces.
 He advocated compromise with foreign nations, and was promoted to Grand Secretariat of the Tiren Library.
 Later, he successively served as Minister of Foreign Affairs, Minister of Plenipotentiary Affairs, Minister of Government Affairs, Minister of Supervision of Roads and Mines, and was conferred a Fellow of Wenyuange University and a Bachelor of Wuyingdian University.
 In 1907, he returned to Hangzhou for retirement, living in Qingyin Lane Mansion.